Best eCommerce Business Models and Strategies with Examples

 What Are eCommerce Business Models Classifications According to What They Sell

-Additionally, we can classify e-commerce business models further based on the kinds of products they sell.
+Additionally, we can classify ecommerce business models further based on the kinds of products they sell.

 Below are the e-business model types according to the products sold.